overtane/udacity-aind-p1/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Student should provide answer here*
+'Naked twins' is an additional solving strategy, which can reduce the number of possible choices for puzzle boxes of a puzzle unit where naked twins appear.
+It is used in combination with other contraints (elimination, only choice) repatedly to find a solution to a puzzle.
+This technique is called constraint propagation.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Student should provide answer here*
+Rules for solving diagonal sudoku problem are identical to one for non-diagonal sudoku.
+Diagonals are just added to list of units (rows, columns, squares, diagonals).
+And same constraint  propagation strategies are applied to all units.

 ### Install